 This page has been updated to align with the new Grail security events table.
 For the complete list of updates and actions needed to accomplish the migration, follow the steps in the Grail security table migration guide.

-Dynatrace integration with Akamai allows users to unify and contextualize security findings across tools and products, enabling central prioritization, visualization, and automation.
+Dynatrace integration with Akamai allows you to unify and contextualize security findings across tools and products, enabling central prioritization, visualization, and automation.

 Akamai products generate security events and detect suspicious network activity.
 Dynatrace observes the runtime entities protected by those products.
 Ingesting security events from Akamai products helps users analyze those logs and findings in the context of their runtime production environments.